chris-lovejoy/site/_posts/42 Entrepreneurship/2025-05-03-How to build an LLM product team.md

 ---
-title: Who to hire first for your LLM product team?
-3 principles for building LLM product teams
+title: "Who to hire first for your LLM product team?
+3 principles for building LLM product teams"
 permalink: llm-product-team
 redirect_from:
-public_date: 2025-05-03 00:00:00
+public_date: 2025-05-03
 tags:
   - Machine
   - Learning